lyZhang-AI/BeaST/README.md

 # Trial-Independent EEG Auditory Attention Detection

-This repository contains the trial-independent implementation of **BeaST** and the comparison methods, including DARNet, EEGNet, Conformer, G3D, STGCN, STANet, DGCNN, CNN and TSception.
+This repository contains the trial-independent implementation of **BeaST** and the comparison methods.

 The within-trial protocol is intentionally excluded.